graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 </div>
 <br/>

+> *Note:* `KeyValuePair<T, K>` is a commonly used struct.
+While it can be safely used as an `OBJECT` type, it should not be used as an `INPUT_OBJECT`.
+This is because, [by definition](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Collections/Generic/KeyValuePair.cs), `KeyValuePair<T,K>` does not declare publicly accessible setters on the `Key` and `Value` properties.
+Attempting to use the struct as an `INPUT_OBJECT` will not fail, but it will also not include any fields making it mostly useless.

 ## Methods are Ignored

 While its possible to have methods be exposed as fields on regular `OBJECT` types they are ignored for input arguments regardless of the declaration rules applied to the type.